nomnel/whq/spec.md

      `Created worktree: <dest>`.
 - Absence of `.whq.json` or missing `post_add` block results in a silent no-op, preserving the original UX.
+- Failure handling:
+  - If any copy or command step fails, the CLI attempts to remove the newly created worktree via `git worktree remove` and, when the branch was created by this invocation, deletes it using `git branch -d` (fallback `-D`).
+Errors from the cleanup step are appended to the original failure message.

 ## whq path